alicanyilmazz/JWT/README.md

 ### In our project, we have a total of 4 APIs: AuthServer.API, MiniAPI1, MiniAPI2, MiniAPI3, and MiniAPI4.
 Each API has its own Core, Data, and Service layers.
 In addition, there are common structures shared among all APIs, such as JWT implementation, which are utilized through the SharedLibrary project.

 ### The responsibilities of AuthServer.API are as follows:
 ### A) It performs token distribution.
 It provides service support for SignIn, SignUp, SignOut, Policy-Based Authorization, Claim-Based Authorization, Role-Based Authorization, and other operations using its own database.
-AuthServer.
+AuthServer API can also distribute two types of tokens: one that requires membership and one that does not.

-B.) API can also distribute two types of tokens: one that requires membership and one that does not.
-This allows you to protect your services that can be accessed without requiring users to sign up, as well as services that require membership, using the token service for non-membership.
+B.) This allows you to protect your services that can be accessed without requiring users to sign up, as well as services that require membership, using the token service for non-membership.
 Through the appsettings.json file under AuthServerAPI, you can make settings to allow MiniAPIs to be accessed using only a token that requires membership, only a token that does not require membership, or both.

 C.) Additionally, MiniAPI3 is a service that involves real-life examples of image saving and resizing.
 If you explore the API, you will see that it can process and resize an uploaded image in multiple dimensions based on the configurations provided.
 It also allows adjusting the image quality according to the specified values and provides options to save the image either in the database or on the server.
 These operations are performed asynchronously and in a multithreaded manner, while also managing caching.